huuthonguyen76/sjd/README.md

-Sjd is a small library for manipulating with Unknown Json Structure
+Sjd is a small library for accessing data with Unknown Json Structure.

 ##How to use